CAG-Contactor/AW-CHATT/webrtc-text/README.md

 define its name in the first row and all (known) peers' names in the second row.

-The rest of the browsers define each peer name and the name of the first as peer on the second row.
-NOTE currently one peer can be defined for the rest.

 All browser must be initialized with the
-"Initialize" button, and then "Create Offer" should be pressed on the first browser.
+"Initialize" button, and then "Create Offer" should be pressed on the first browser, and on the rest of the browsers except the last one.

 ### Relevant Articles: